 reverse

-which sets the descending order.
-And this was relatively easy considering that both of my requirements had the same sort method, but what if they didn’t?
+.
+This was relatively easy considering that both of my requirements had the same sort of requirement (descending order), but what if they didn’t?

 Different Sort Order For Different Columns?